HL7/cql/input/pages/02-authorsguide.md

 using QUICK
 ```

-The above declaration specifies that the [.id]#QUICK# model will be used as the data model within the library.
+The above declaration specifies that the <span class="id">QUICK</span> model will be used as the data model within the library.
 The http://hl7.org/fhir/us/qicore/quick/QUICK-index.html[QUICK data model] will be used for the examples in this section unless specified otherwise.

 If necessary, a version specifier can be provided to indicate which version of the data model should be used as shown below: